MerVitz/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Tasks :page_with_curl:

 * **0. Lookup**
-  * [0-lookup.py](./0-lookup.py): Python function that returns a list of available attributes and methods of an objects.
+  * [0-lookup.py](./0-lookup.py): Python function that returns a list of available attributes and methods of an object.

 * **1. My list**
   * [1-my_list.py](./1-my_list.py): Python class `MyList` that inherits from `list`.
 Includes: